Measuring “Precision”

 Expected EV loss

-This is computed by taking a weighted average of the EV deltas for all candidate moves with at least 1% move probability (according to the move prediction model).
-You can see the outputs of this model while replaying games as the % value shown next to each candidate move in the candidates move list.
+This is computed by taking a weighted average of the EV deltas for all candidate moves with at least 1% move probability (according to a rating-neutral version of the move prediction model).
 This weighted average is compared to the eval of the best move.

 Actual EV loss